 This dosage of Norco is 5 mg of hydrocodone and 325 mg of acetaminophen, imprinted with Norco 071.
 It’s white and capsule-shaped.

-If you or someone you love is struggling with Norco or other opioids, contact us The Recovery Village at Palmer Lake to learn about our treatment programs and options.
+If you or someone you love is struggling with Norco or other opioids, contact The Recovery Village to learn about our treatment programs and options.
 We’re here to help you live a life free from drug addiction and misuse.